Axway/flowmanager/docker-compose/README.md

 <details>
   <summary>Migrate data from one container to another</summary>

-  Steps to move your current data from an existing contianer (that uses a custom docker image) to new container (that uses an official docker image) can be found [here](docks/migrate_data_mongodb.md).
+  Steps to move your current data from an existing container (that uses a custom docker image) to new container (that uses an official docker image) can be found [here](../docks/migrate_data_mongodb.md).

 </details>